 Heroes in Transition (HIT) provides assistance for veterans, service members and their families not readily available from government agencies or other providers.
-This assistance strengthens relationships, builds community, empowers and heals those we serve.
+This assistance strengthens relationships, builds community, empowers individuals and provides a pathway to healing for those we serve.
 HIT improves quality of life, communication, and resiliency skills for all, through responsible and professional leadership and in partnership with others.

 The impact that Heroes in Transition has on the veteran community is substantial.
-The majority of individuals we serve are from Cape Cod though we do assist a small number of individuals from off-Cape, including Plymouth, Taunton, and Wareham.
-Of those who live on Cape Cod, a significant majority are from the Upper Cape, including Falmouth, and the Mid-Cape.
-We have two veterans, along with their spouses, who participated in our programs last year who live on Martha’s Vineyard.
+The majority of individuals we serve are from Cape Cod and the Islands though we do assist individuals from off-Cape, including Southeastern Massachusetts, Central Massachusetts, Greater Boston, and Rhode Island.
+Our programs are free and open to all individuals currently serving, veterans, and their immediate family members.

-- We served a total of 1,126 individuals through our programs as well as our financial assistance.
+- We served a total of 1,492 individuals through over a dozen programs including financial assistance.

 - We held two Couples Retreats, one in the Spring and one in the Fall.
-We had 17 couples (34 individuals) attend in the spring at the Cape Codder Resort & Spa in Hyannis, and we had 15 couples (30 individuals) attend in the fall at the Red Jacket Beach Resort.
+We had 14 couples (28 individuals) attend in the spring at the Cape Codder Resort & Spa in Hyannis, and we had 19 couples (38 individuals) attend in the fall at the Loft in West Yarmouth.
 The retreats are held over the course of two days with couples learning practical skills to improve their communication, enhance their intimacy, and strengthen their relationships.

-- In September and October, we held REBOOT, a workshop geared to helping female service members, veterans, and spouses build resiliency, cultivate mindfulness, and improve their health and well-being.
-A total of 7 women participated in the program.
+- In September and October, we held REBOOT, a course geared to helping female service members, veterans, and spouses build resiliency, cultivate mindfulness, and improve their health and well-being.
+A total of 9 women participated in the program.

 View Program Impact Opportunities